-Table 2-18.
+Table 2-17.
 Audiofiles Configuration Parameters

-Web Page Item Description Shows the space available for the user to save custom audio files if they want to change the message when the door or sensor is triggered.
+Web Page Item Description

-Available Space
+Available Space Shows the space available for the user to save custom audio files if they want to change the message when the door or sensor is triggered.

 0-9 The name of the audio configuration option is the same as the spoken audio that plays on the board (24 character limit).

 '0' corresponds to the spoken word "zero."

 '1' corresponds to the spoken word "one."

 '2' corresponds to the spoken word "two."

 '3' corresponds to the spoken word "three."

 '4' corresponds to the spoken word "four."

-Table 2-18.
+Table 2-17.
 Audiofiles Configuration Parameters (continued)

 Web Page Item Description 0-9 '5' corresponds to the spoken word "five."
 '6' corresponds to the spoken word "six."
 '7' corresponds to the spoken word "seven."
 '8' corresponds to the spoken word "eight."
 '9' corresponds to the spoken word "nine."
 Dot Corresponds to the spoken word "dot."
 (24 character limit) Audiotest Corresponds to the message "This is the CyberData IP speaker test message" (24 character limit) Enter Code Corresponds to the message "Enter Code" (24 character limit).
 Invalid Code Corresponds to the message "Invalid Code" (24 character limit).
 Page tone Corresponds to a simple tone used for beep on initialization and beep on page (24 character limit).
 Your IP Address is Corresponds to the message "Your IP address is" (24 character limit).
 Rebooting Corresponds to the spoken word "Rebooting" (24 character limit).
 Restoring default Corresponds to the message "Restoring default" (24 character limit).
 Ringback tone This is the ringback tone that plays when calling a remote extension (24 character limit).
 Ring tone This is the tone that plays when set to ring when receiving a call (24 character limit).
 Sensor Triggered Corresponds to the message "Sensor Triggered" (24 character limit).
 Night Ring Specifies the ringtone for nightring.
 By default this parameter uses the same audio file that is selected for the Ring Tone parameter.
-Browse Click on the Browse button to navigate to and select an audio file. browse Note : The name of this button may be different and will depend on the web browser that you are using.
+Browse Click on the Browse button to navigate to and select an audio file.
 Play The Play button will play that audio file.
 Delete The Delete button will delete any user uploaded audio and restore the stock audio file.
 Save The Save button will download a new user audio file to the board once you've selected the file by using the Browse button.
 The Save button will delete any pre-existing user-uploaded audio files.

-2.3.9.1 User-created Audio Files
+2.3.10.1 User-created Audio Files